edespino/cloudberry-site/docs/sql-stmts/close.md

 ## Notes

-Cloudberry Database does not have an explicit `OPEN` cursor statement.
+Apache Cloudberry does not have an explicit `OPEN` cursor statement.
 A cursor is considered open when it is declared.
 Use the [DECLARE](/docs/sql-stmts/declare.md) statement to declare (and open) a cursor.

 You can see all available cursors by querying the `pg_cursors` system view.